HarshaPraneeth8/VSD_PhysicalDesign_Workshop/README.md

 - - For the SPICE models, the threshold voltage equations are seen, they have some parameters called foundry parameters, also called SPICE model parameters

 ### Circuit design step
- - The separation between the power rail and the ground rail is what will decide the cell height
+ - The separation between the power rail and the ground rail will decide the cell height
+ - It is the responsibility of the library developer to maintain this cell height
  - The top level designer deicded on the supply voltage
  - The noise margin levels should also be taken care of
  - If there is a specification that cerain libraries must be built on a particular layer, these are user-defined specifications